Full forward model of galaxy clustering statistics with AbacusSummit lightcones: fibre collision correction

-The basic idea is to infer the redshift of the missing galaxies to the best of our abilities.
-We assume we have accurate photometric measurement of the angular positions of all the missing galaxies, and we also assume we have a corrected full-shape 2PCF measurement down to very small scales, specifically $\xi(r_p, \pi)$.
-Both of these assumptions are reasonable for current and upcoming spectroscopic surveys.
-For each missing galaxy, we identify its closest photometric neighbors up to an arbitrary order (up to the user).
-Then, we use the corrected 2PCF as the probability distribution of neighboring galaxies around another galaxy, specifically given the transverse distance $r_p$, $\xi(r_p, \pi)$ gives a one dimensional PDF for the LOS distance $\pi$.
-We can then sample this PDF of LOS distance to probabilistically guess the LOS position of the missing galaxy.
-We can also fold in the $\pi$ PDFs from additional nearby neighbors to improve the constraints on the missing galaxy's position.
-In principle, this idea is similar to ``clustering-based redshifts'' developed in \citet{2013Menard}, except this general approach is particularly suited for the fiber collision problem because every collided target is necessarily close in projection to a target with known redshift.
+The key insight is that the 2PCF is essentially the probability distribution of the positions of neighboring galaxies around any arbitrary galaxy.
+Specifically given the transverse separation distance $r_p$, the redshift-space 2PCF $\xi(r_\pi| r_p)$ gives a one dimensional PDF for the LoS separation distance $r_\pi$.
+Thus, for each missing galaxy, we identify its $N$ closest neighbors in projected $r_p$ plane.
+We then use the transverse separation $r_p$ of the missing galaxy to its neighbors to sample $\xi(r_\pi| r_p)$ to statistically infer the LoS position of the missing galaxy.
+We can also fold in the $r_\pi$ PDFs from $N > 1$ neighbors to improve the constraints on the missing galaxy's position.
+In principle, this idea is similar to ``clustering-based redshifts'' developed in \citet{2013Menard}, except this general approach is particularly suited for the fibre collision problem because every collided galaxy is necessarily close in projection to a target with known redshift.

-To test the performance of this technique, we populate the 25 base simulation cones with an HOD matched to CMASS LRGs, and apply the full set of selections and masks as described in Section~\ref{subsec:systematics}, from which we measure the desired galaxy clustering statistics and calculate the average over 25 lightcones as the pre-collision ``true'' measurement.
-Then we run a BOSS-like tiling and fiber assignment code on the lightcone catalogs to separate galaxies into ones with assigned fibers and ones without.
-We can then measure the desired clustering statistics on the galaxies with assigned fibers and assess the effect of fiber collision.
-We refer the readers to \citet{2003Blanton} for a pedagogical description of the tiling and fiber assignment procedure, but offer a brief summary as follows.
+To test the performance of this technique, we populate the 25 base simulation cones with an HOD matched to CMASS LRGs (see section~\ref{subsec:mock}), and apply the full set of selections and masks as described in section~\ref{subsec:systematics}, from which we measure the desired galaxy clustering statistics and calculate the average over 25 lightcones as the pre-collision ``true'' measurement.
+Then we run a BOSS-like tiling and fibre assignment code on the lightcone catalogs to separate galaxies into ones with assigned fibres and ones without.
+We can then measure the desired clustering statistics on the galaxies with assigned fibres and assess the effect of fibre collision.
+We refer the readers to \citet{2003Blanton} for a pedagogical description of the tiling and fibre assignment procedure, but offer a brief summary as follows.